-Industrial floor signs, used in factories and other work floors, have a variety of uses.
+Industrial floor signs, or industrial floor stickers, used in factories and other work floors, have a variety of uses.
 These can range from simply helping employees find their way around to facilitating lean projects and other endeavors.
 Just to show you how versatile these floor signs are, here are seven unique uses for industrial floor signs.
 As you read through, be sure think about which ones could improve visual communication in your business.
 If you don’t see any direct useful applications for your own workplace (though I’d find that hard to believe!) you might be able to make tweaks and changes to make some of them more relevant to you.

 1. Identifying Staging Areas